How to create a great companion profile

 Some companions request the cost of a taxi home, especially if they’re working late at night or in an area that’s tricky to reach using public transport.
 If that’s the case for you, be sure to mention it upfront in your profile so everything’s clear for the potential organiser.

 Now you’re all set.
-The sooner you create your profile and pass our vetting process, the sooner you can start receiving booking requests.
+The sooner you create your profile, the sooner you can start receiving booking requests.

 Got any questions?
 Visit our Help & Support page.